Inventrohyder/sample/README.md

 - [x] Setup the first screen as documented in the figma design
   - [x] Setup the background image as documented in the figma design
   - [x] _Optional:_ Add a dark theme version of the background image
+- [x] Setup the questionnaire screen as documented in the figma design
+  - [x] _Optional:_ Add a subtle haptic feedback when the user clicks the button to start the questionnaire

 ### Additional